Does a Home Warranty Cover Air Duct Cleaning?

 • Electrical

-Although most home warranties do not include routine air duct cleaning, there are rare situations where it could be covered, usually tied to certain events:
+Although most home warranties do not include routine air duct cleaning, there are some rare situations where it could be covered, usually tied to certain events:

 • Mold or contamination: If mold or contamination happens because of a covered HVAC failure, your plan may help pay for duct cleaning as part of the repair.